ibm-cloud-docs/vpc/bs_snapshots_restore.md

 Run the `ibmcloud is volume-create` command and specify the `snapshot` parameter and name or ID of the snapshot.
 Run the `ibmcloud is volume-create` command and specify the `snapshot` parameter and the name, ID, or CRN of the snapshot.
 For more information, see [Create a stand-alone {{site.data.keyword.block_storage_is_short}} volume from a snapshot](/docs/vpc?topic=vpc-creating-block-storage&interface=cli#create-vol-from-snapshot-cli).

-[New]{: tag-new} The following example creates a stand-alone data volume by using the CRN of a snapshot from another account.
+The following example creates a stand-alone data volume by using the CRN of a snapshot from another account.

 ```sh
 $ ibmcloud is volume-create my-new-volume general-purpose us-east-1 --snapshot crn:v1:bluemix:public:is:eu-east-1:a/a7654321::snapshot:r014-4463eb2c-4913-43b1-b9bf-62a94f74c146